tommay/spudoku-android/README.md

 solve the next step of a puzzle then gives you a hint about how to do it.

+## How does it create puzzles?

 In fact, solving puzzles is actually how it creates them.
-It starts with a completely blank puzzle and solves it, which gives a Stream of all possible sudoku solutions in a random order.
+It starts with a completely blank puzzle and solves it, which gives a nearly infinite Stream of all possible solved sudoku puzzles in a random order.
 Then it takes the first one.
+Since the Stream is lazy, only the first one ever actually gets computed.

 Next it removes colors from the solution in sets of positions that will leave the requested layout.
 Each time it removes a set it solves the resulting puzzle and if there is still exactly one solution it iterates to try removing more colors.

+To make puzzles of a particular difficulty it tries to solve the resulting puzzle with a particular set of heuristics.
+If the puzzle can be solved, it is done.
+Otherwise it moves on to the next solved puzzle in the nearly infinite Stream and the whole thing starts over.

+Except what is really happening is that it takes the Stream of created puzzles, filters it for puzzles that can be solved with a particular set of heuristics, and returns the first one.
+Lazy functional programming is cool.

 I'm not describing that very well.